 The College and its Health and Safety Coordinator work closely with the local Fire Department and the Office of the State Fire Marshal regarding all aspects of fire safety.
 All residential complexes are equipped with fire alarms and sprinkler systems.
 They are also equipped with carbon monoxide detectors, with the exception of Housing IV, which is not serviced with natural gas.
-The Police Department's Communications Section, comprised of fully trained and certified operators, 24/7, monitors a fire command system, which monitors fire alarms campus wide.
+Smoking in any College facility is strictly prohibited.
+The use or possession of any type of open flame(s) is prohibited in any College facility.
+Heaters of any kind (e.g. electrical, kerosene, etc) are strictly prohibited.
+The use of cooking and food warming devices and portable heat producing items, other than approved microwave ovens, is prohibited.
+Microwaves are permitted according to the following guidelines: microwaves must not exceed the regulation of a UL listed 120 volts 68Hz and 1.1 kilowatts.
+One microwave per unit/apartment is permitted.
+The Police Department's Communications Section, comprised of fully trained and certified operators, monitors a fire command system 24/7, consisting of all fire alarm devices on campus.
 The residential complexes are fully addressable systems.
-The police department maintains a daily log which lists all fire alarms and fires in all on-campus residential complexes by date, time, location and nature.
+The Police Department maintains a daily log which lists all fire alarms and fires in all on-campus residential complexes by date, time, location and nature.
 The Office of Residential Life conducts regular, supervised fire drills in all residential complexes.
-The state requires an annual drill, but the College conducts such drills minimally 2 times per semester, 4 times annually.
+The College conducts such drills minimally two times per semester, four times annually.
 There is also a fire safety program for all residential students entitled "GET OUT AND STAY ALIVE" prepared by the United States Fire Administration and presented by accredited staff.
 This program is mandatory for all residential students.
-For additional information regarding all residential fire safety rules and regulations please refer to the information contained in the "Guide to Residential Life" published by the Office of Residential Life.
+For additional information regarding all residential fire safety rules and regulations please refer to the information contained in the Guide to Residential Life published by the Office of Residential Life and found by searching "Student Affairs" publications on the College's home page.